namsk/spritekit-physics-bouncing-balls/README.md

 ## Simulation Tips:

-If you want to stay the ball inside of the scene, unremark the third line in the `initWithSize` method of the BouncingScene.m as follows:
+If you want to make the balls stay inside of the scene, unremark the third line in the `initWithSize` method of the BouncingScene.m as follows:

     [self setPhysicsBody:[SKPhysicsBody bodyWithEdgeLoopFromRect:self.frame]];